yuhangshu/yuhangshu.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
+Hi!
 I am a Ph.D. candidate in Developmental Psychology at the University of Virginia, advised by Dr. Amrisha Vaish.
-My research focuses on children’s social cognition and behavior in contexts of inequality, including trust, prosociality, and fairness reasoning.
+I study how children make sense of an unequal world.
+My research focuses on how children’s socioemotional responses, such as prosocial behavior and trust, are shaped by their experiences of inequality, and how their perceptions of fairness moderate these effects.

-I’m currently working on several experimental studies with children ages 5–9, exploring how their experiences with inequality shape their responses to others.
-I'm also broadly interested in how children think about merit, group identity, and structural causes of inequality.
+I’m also interested in how children reason about and justify inequality: how they think about merit, need, social group membership, and structural factors.
+More broadly, I explore how these beliefs and behaviors are shaped by cultural norms and socialization.

+I expect to complete my Ph.D. in 2026 and am currently seeking a postdoctoral position in developmental psychology

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.